laruence/taint/README.md

 The idea is from https://wiki.php.net/rfc/taint, I implemented it in a php extension which make the patch no-needed.

-Please note that do not enable this extension in product env.
+Please note that do not enable this extension in product env, since it will slowdown your app.

 ## Requirement
 - PHP-5.2 +